charliesneath/design-process/design-process.md

 - Other projects competing for time
 - Will there be testing?
 What kind of iteration cycle happens as a result?

+## Brainstorm
+- how is the brainstorm being hosted, and what is the intended outcome?
+- who will be involved?
+- what is their level of expertise?
+- where do ideas come from, and how do they affect the outcome?
+- which ideas should be incorporated into the process?

 ## Research

 - What are similar examples?